Akihabara—Japan's electric town is the epicenter of otaku culture, anime and offbeat cafes

 As Japan grew more prosperous, Akihabara became a magnet for electric appliance manufacturers.
 The mega shops specializing in household electronics competed for Japanese customers buying their first fridges, televisions, washing machines and air conditioners.

 This made Akihabara an icon of Japanese prosperity in the 1970s.
-But as these appliances became commonplace, Akihabara shifted gears towards calculators and watches, toys and games, and from the 1990s, computers and other technology.
+But as these appliances became commonplace, Akihabara shifted towards calculators and watches, toys and games, and from the 1990s, computers and other technology.

 Akiba—the hub of Japan's otaku culture